MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 Snaps exist in order to modify the functionality of MetaMask at runtime while only asking the user for permission.
 As we have seen in the [introduction to snaps](./snaps.html) and this guide, snaps can:

-1. Extend the dapp-facing MetaMask JSON-RPC API in arbitrary ways.
+1. Extend the Dapp-facing MetaMask JSON-RPC API in arbitrary ways.
 1. Integrate with and extend the functionality of MetaMask using the [snaps RPC methods and permissions](./snaps-rpc-api.html).

 In this section, we'll go into detail about how to actually develop a snap and overcome common issues encountered during development.